Remember when I gave this old 70’s table a makeover?

 By now, I’m sure y’all know how this process goes…sand, paint…blah blah blah.
 But this time, while I was sanding I had an idea.
 Elijah was crawling around in the table having a grand ol time…

 …and then it hit me…dog bed!
-My (one day) SIL had been wanting to get a small dog anyway, so this would be perfect.
+My sister-in-law had been wanting to get a small dog anyway, so this would be perfect.
 So I proceeded to paint the table turquoise to match the paisley table I had given her (Hallowed Hush by Behr) and then paint the inside a light tan (Gobi Desert by Behr).

 Then, to make it irresistible to my scruffy little mutt, I threw her dog bed inside…voila, a dog bed end table!